-I’m so glad you found your way to FRENCH FARMHOUSE DECOR images and PROVENCE-INSPIRED decorating ideas in Lovelyland!
+I’m so glad you found your way to Beautiful French Farmhouse Decor Images and Provence inspired decorating inspiration and ideas in Lovelyland!
 I’m a huge fan of how the French conceive of effortless, unfussy, uncontrived French country interiors which always begin with function and pay little mind to what happens to be trending in interior design or pieces to impress.
 Function and comfort reign supreme.

 Be sure to see the lovely Part 1 of this post so you don’t miss